Forgiveness

-The Power of #Emotion by Jill Joy
+The Power of #Emotion

 I’ve been thinking today about the power of emotion and how important emotional connection is both with ourselves and each other.
 If we cut ourselves off from our emotions we are dead.
 Dead to feeling what we feel, dead to sensing the feelings of others.
 Empathy dies and the world becomes a more violent place.